 - 1. The figure in brackets shows the number of species included in the index. - 2.
-The line graph shows the unsmoothed trend (dashed line) and smoothed trend (solid line) with it's 95% confidence interval (shaded). - 3.
-The bar chart shows the percentage of species within the indicator that have shown a statistically significant increase, statistically significant decrease, or no change. - 4.
-The chart is not directly comparable to previous versions of this publication, improvements in the modelling technique have allowed the inclusion of more data, resulting in slight alternations in the trends for individual species.

-Source: Butterfly Conservation, Centre for Ecology & Hydrology, Defra, Joint Nature Conservation Committee.
+The graph shows the unsmoothed trend (dashed line) and smoothed trend (solid line) together with its 95% confidence interval (shaded). - 3.
+The bar chart shows the percentage of species within the indicator that have shown a statistically significant increase, a statistically significant decrease or shown no significant change. - 4.
+In 2018, an improved analysis method was used to derive the species indices (see the 'Background' section of the online fiche for further information).
+The graph is therefore not directly comparable to those in previous versions of this publication. - Source: Butterfly Conservation, Centre for Ecology & Hydrology, Defra, Joint Nature Conservation Committee.

 Figure C6bi.
-Trends in butterfly populations in the UK: species of the wider countryside, 1976 to 2016.
+Trends in butterfly populations in the UK: species of the wider countryside, 1976 to 2017.